nationalarchives/design-system/src/get-started/prototyping/index.md

 ## GOV.UK Prototype kit

-Use the [GOV.UK Prototype kit](https://prototype-kit.service.gov.uk/docs/) to create interactive, responsive prototypes which can be commited and contributed to on GitHub.
+Use the [GOV.UK Prototype kit](https://prototype-kit.service.gov.uk/docs/) to create rich, interactive and responsive prototypes.

-## Prototyping with The National Archives styles

 [The National Archives frontend](https://github.com/nationalarchives/tna-frontend) includes support for the GOV.UK Prototype Kit.

-You can use the supplied components and styles with the prototype kit to make rich HTML prototypes that look like National Archives services.
+You can use the supplied components and styles with the prototype kit to make prototypes that look like National Archives services.

-### Create a new National Archives prototype
+## Create a new National Archives prototype

 1. Create an empty directory `mkdir my-new-prototype`
 1. Enter the new directory `cd my-new-prototype`